Massacre at Huế: Discovery

-Disputes, revisionism and denials
+Disputes and denials

-In Bùi Tín's 2002 memoir, From Enemy to Friend: a North Vietnamese perspective on the war, the former PAVN Colonel acknowledged that executions of civilians had occurred in Huế.
+In Bùi Tín's 2002 memoir, From Enemy to Friend: A North Vietnamese perspective on the war, the former PAVN Colonel acknowledged that executions of civilians had occurred in Huế.
 However, he added that under the intensity of the American bombardment, discipline of the troops disintegrated.
 The "units from the north" had been "told that Huế was the stronghold of feudalism, a bed of reactionaries, the breeding ground of Cần Lao Party loyalists who remained true to the memory of former South Vietnamese president Ngô Đình Diệm and of Nguyễn Văn Thiệu's Democracy Party."
 Tin explained that over 10,000 prisoners were taken at Huế, with the most important of them sent to North Vietnam for imprisonment.
 When U.S. Marines launched their counterattack to retake the city, communist troops were instructed to move the prisoners with the retreating troops.
 According to Tín, in the "panic of retreat," the company and battalion commanders shot their prisoners "to ensure the safety of the retreat."

 Marilyn B. Young disputes the "official figures" of executions at Huế.
 While acknowledging that there were executions, she cites freelance journalist Len Ackland, who was at Huế and estimated the number to be somewhere between 300 and 400.

 Ngo Vinh Long claims that 710 people were killed by the communists.
 In an interview he stated, "Yeah, there was a total of 710 persons killed in the Huế area, from my research, not as many as five thousand, six thousand, or whatever the Americans claimed at that time, and not as few as four hundred as people like some of the people in the peace movement here claim...."